X-lab2017/open-digger/pycjs/README.md

 2. Enter the repo path `cd open-digger`

+    Install the necessary packages `npm install`.

-3. Go to the `python_v2` folder in the open-digger root directory, create a file named 'local_config.py'(this file has already added into `.gitignore` file.) for Python Kernel with the following contents:
+3. Go to the `src` folder(pycjs does not implement any bottom layer details) in the open-digger root directory, create a file named 'local_config.py'(this file has already added into `.gitignore` file.) for Python Kernel with the following contents:

    ```python
    local_config = {